ml6team/fondant/docs/component_spec.md

 # Component specification

-Each fondant component is defined by a component specification which describes its interface.
+Each Fondant component is defined by a component specification which describes its interface.
 The component specification is used for a couple of things:

-- To define which input data Fondant should pass to the component, and which output data it should write to storage.
+- To define which input data Fondant should provide to the component, and which output data it should write to storage.
 - To validate compatibility with other components.
-- To execute the component with the correct parameters
+- To execute the component with the correct parameters.

-The component specification should be provided by the author of the component
+The component specification should be defined by the author of the component.

 ## Contents

-A component spec(ification) consists of the following sections
+A component spec(ification) consists of the following sections:

 ```yaml
 name: ...